truflation/tsn-sdk/docs/contracts.md

 ## Future Customization Support

-The TSN team is working on enhancing the SDK to better support contract customization.
-This will enable data providers to more easily implement unique data methodologies while maintaining compatibility with the TSN ecosystem.
+The TN team is working on enhancing the SDK to better support contract customization.
+This will enable data providers to more easily implement unique data methodologies while maintaining compatibility with the TN ecosystem.

 Until then, advanced users can modify contract logic directly, ensuring they maintain the required interfaces and permission structures.